 Over 3,000 honeybees were sent to space in a cage on board NASA’s Space Shuttle Challenger in 1984, in another test of livability in zero-G conditions.
 By the end of the seven-day mission, the bees had acclimatised to the lack of gravity and even made honeycombs in a similar size and shape to their earthly counterparts.

 In 1991, NASA sent 2,478 jellyfish polyps into space in a container of artificial seawater to test both their reproductive abilities and the impact of weightless on their physical development.
 When the experiment ended 20 years later, 60,000 jellyfish returned to Earth safe and sound.
 The experiment revealed that humans and jellyfish shared a unique characteristic — the ability to re-orient themselves to local gravitational conditions.

 In 1947, fruit flies became the first living organisms to be sent to space.
-Packed into a container with seeds of corn, the flies were an experiment by the US to test the effects of radiation on DNA in preparation for human space flight.
+Packed into a container with seeds of corn, the flies were an experiment by the US to test the effects of radiation on DNA in preparation for t.
 The flies returned to Earth in rude health, opening the doors to more ambitious animal test flights.